ansible/autoscaling-blog/README.md

 ![image](images/add_group.png)

-Click the Source tab and fill out the form as below:
+Click the Source tab and fill out the form as below.
+Make not to set the Source Variables:

+    ---
+    vpc_destination_variable: private_ip_address

 ![image](images/set_group_src.png)